 Finally, the continuous feedback cycles that form the heart of the CI/CD pipeline and enable continuous improvement, both of the software being built and of the process that enables it, also reinforce the Agile principle that the team should regularly reflect on their process and adjust accordingly.
 Building in and listening to feedback loops will help establish the sustainable development pace advocated in the manifesto.

-A frequent obstacle to both operating an effective CI/CD pipeline and adopting Agile principles is the introduction of various manual stages to the release process.
+A frequent obstacle to both operating an effective build pipeline and adopting Agile principles for a continuous integration environment is the introduction of various manual stages to the release process.
 This can include changing advisory boards, or a requirement to supply detailed change notifications and risk assessments, before a new build can be deployed to production (or even to staging).

 The intention behind these procedures is usually to ensure there is some oversight and control over releases.
 However, these significantly slow down the process and ignore the purpose of an automated testing regime, which should give you confidence in the build.